researchgate/mongoose-avro-schema-generator/.github/CONTRIBUTING.md

 When all dependencies get installed successfully there is a variety of commands at your disposal:

 * `yarn build` - runs a full build of all source files, binaries and complied bundles
-* `yarn watch` - runs a watcher that makes sure all changes and builds are noticed

-For the full list, please refer to [Integrated Tooling](./docs/docs/integrated-tooling.md)

 ### How to run tests

-This project uses [jest](http://facebook.github.io/jest/) for JavaScript testing.
+This project uses [mocha](https://mochajs.org/) for JavaScript testing.

 To run tests, execute: